 FreeBMD transcribes the indexes of Births, Marriages and Deaths (which we call collectively events).
 Each entry in these indexes contains the name of the Registration District where the event was registered.
 Knowing this district is important for obtaining a copy of a certificate of the event - see here for information about ordering certificates.

 It is important to understand that a Registration District is not the same as the town of the same name.
 Although the main register office is likely to be in the town with the name of the Registration District the area covered by the Registration District will be much larger than the town and may even cross county boundaries.
-Information on the current and historic districts for England and Wales, including dates of creation, changes and abolition, can be found on the UKBMD website.
-The GENUKI website contains gazetteers that may help you to find the Registration District for a particular location.
+Information on the current and historic districts for England and Wales, including dates of creation, changes and abolition, can be found on the UKBMD website, in particular there are links to an Alphabetical List of Districts, which gives links to details of registration districts, and an Index of Place Names (1837-1974), which enables the registration district of a particular place to be found.
+The GENUKI website contains gazetteers that give geographical information that may help you to find the Registration District for a particular location.

 Spellings and abbreviations of the district names vary wildly throughout the indexes.
 For each district we have a name that we consider to be the official name.
 A list of these names can be found here, together with a link to other useful information about the districts.